catpea/poetry/db/poetry-0101.md

 [Listen](audio/poetry-0101.mp3)

-To slowly turn your life, into Art.<br>
+To slowly turn your life, into Art,<br>
-small, is the best way to start,
+small, is the best way to start.

 Small means but tiny discomfort,<br>
 at first, make your adventures very short.